stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## More breaking changes ahead!
 What's new in Version 18?

-Version 18 (currently in its alpha stage) ships with quite a few improvements:
+Version 18 ships with quite a few improvements:

 - It updates the find API,
 - brings toolbar customization and responsive design to another level,